When to End Negotiations

 Here is a one-question quiz, a parable of sorts, to test how you view the upside and downside of pressing for more when you already have already received an acceptable offer from your counterpart.

 Closing a negotiation isn’t only about what you ask for.
 It’s also about how you ask for it.
-People may turn down an offer that is substantively leaves them better off than they would be otherwise, if they feel that they have been disrespected or treated unfairly.
-The stalemate in Ben Evans' negotiation with Arundel University was due as much to communication problems as it was to terms.
-After all, the University had put an offer on the table that Evans was satisfied with.
+If people feel that they have been disrespected or treated unfairly, they may turn down an offer that’s substantively superior to their no-deal alternative.
+The stalemate in Ben Evans' negotiation with Arundel University was due at least as much to communication problems as it was to terms.
+After all, the University had already put an offer on the table that Evans was satisfied with.

 - Walking away from the bargaining table does not mean you failed.

-- Monitor your progress.
+- • Monitor your progress.
 Are you gaining a better understanding of your counterpart’s interest?
 Do they have a better understanding of your needs?
 Are you developing an effective working relationship?
-If you answers are no, then take a hard look at whether it’s worthwhile to continue the process.
+If your answers are no, then take a hard look at whether continuing the process is worthwhile.

 - Just because you have received an acceptable offer doesn’t mean you should stop negotiating.